tontonsb/blog/src/posts/karatsuba.md

 This bound was reached in 2019 by David Harvey and Joris van der Hoeven who used multi-dimensional (1729-dimensional to be precise, what a taxicab coincidence) FFTs.
 But it is still unknown whether <Katex math={equations.O_nlogn} />
-is the best we can do.
+is truly the best we can do.

 It must also be noted that all of these algorithms have significant overhead and the more complex algorithms are faster only for very large numbers.
 The